fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

-* The registrations for the 4th round are open.
+* The registrations for the 4th round are closed.
-* The round will start at the beginning of February.
+* The next round will start at the beginning of September 2018.

 Thanks for your patience, we will provide further information soon here and on twitter [@fsharporg](https://twitter.com/fsharporg).